Wall Street Analyst Resumed CNX Resources Corporation [CNX]. What else is Wall St. saying

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for CNX.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for CNX Resources Corporation go to 41.60%.

-There are presently around $3,167 million, in the hands of institutional investors.
-The top three institutional holders of CNX stocks are: BLACKROCK INC. with ownership of 23,912,164, which is approximately -5.256% of the company’s market cap and around 2.30% of the total institutional ownership; SOUTHEASTERN ASSET MANAGEMENT INC/TN/, holding 22,734,443 shares of the stock with an approximate value of $387.39 million in CNX stocks shares; and VANGUARD GROUP INC, currently with $305.23 million in CNX stock with ownership of nearly -2.868% of the company’s market capitalization.
+There are presently around $3,078 million, in the hands of institutional investors.
+The top three institutional holders of CNX stocks are: BLACKROCK INC. with ownership of 23,425,699, which is approximately -2.034% of the company’s market cap and around 2.30% of the total institutional ownership; VANGUARD GROUP INC, holding 16,689,948 shares of the stock with an approximate value of $282.73 million in CNX stocks shares; and SOUTHEASTERN ASSET MANAGEMENT INC/TN/, currently with $267.81 million in CNX stock with ownership of nearly -30.462% of the company’s market capitalization.